-For example, this is how the number 200 can be partitioned into 2 bundles of hundreds, and each bundle of 100 can be partitioned into 10 bundles of tens.
+These bundle pictures display concretely how to partition the number 200 into 2 bundles of hundreds, and each bundle of 100 into 10 bundles of tens.

 Applying the concept of 'borrowing', used in the subtraction example above, depends on knowing how place value works.
 We need to partition the number 4085 in a similar way to be able to carry out the subtraction.

 When subtracting 396 from 4085, we are decomposing 4085 into 'bundles' as 4 thousands, 0 hundreds, 8 tens and 5 units, according to place value, and only then 'borrowing' as needed and subtracting.

 When dividing 7505 by 5, the answer is 1501 and not 151 because of the importance of zero as a place holder in the dividend 7505.